hylandtechoutreach/ucs-js/DataTypes/README.md

 ## Code-Along: Math!
 Have the students follow along with a [JavaScript math experiment](CodeAlong.md).
 There is an additional challenge at the end in case there are superachievers in the class.

-## Survey
-Have the students complete the [weekly check-in survey](https://forms.gle/Ax6GpB9eHtfvYnPR8) to get an idea of how they're feeling.

 ## Agenda

 | Activity | Time |